chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 In addition, one package "tabplot" needs to be installed from GitHub.

-To install these packages, open RStudio once you have installed it (and R).
-Within R Studio, open the script Step1_InstallPackages.R in the data-quality-toolkit folder.
-Run this script by clicking the run button.
-The script includes checks to verify that the packages are installed successfully.

-PLEASE MAKE SURE YOU ARE USING THE LATEST VERSION OF R (R 3.5.3 AS OF MARCH 18, 2019) TO INSTALL "tabplot".
+PLEASE MAKE SURE YOU ARE USING THE LATEST VERSION OF R (R 3.5.3 AS OF MARCH 2019) TO INSTALL "tabplot".
 Note that the installation of "tabplot" may produce warning messages, but as long as you use the latest version of R, the installation should proceed successfully.

 For more information on R packages, see the following DataCamp tutorial (https://www.datacamp.com/community/tutorials/r-packages-guide).

+# Open "Toolkit.Rmd" and “setup.yml” files to generate report
-5. Next, using RStudio, navigate to the data-quality-toolkit folder and open the master "Toolkit.Rmd".
-You may also open the setup file setup.yml file in the same folder.
-With some steps to customize the input and R code to your data file, running "Toolkit.Rmd" will produce a report with data quality analysis for your data file.
+5. Next, using RStudio, navigate to the 'data-quality-toolkit' folder and open the master "Toolkit.Rmd".
+You may also open the setup file 'setup.yml' in the same folder.
+With some steps to customize the input and R code to your data file described below, running "Toolkit.Rmd" will produce a report with data quality analysis for your data file.

 ## Example Data File and Report for Testing
 We include in this repository an example data file we simulated which can be used to test and explore the toolkit: test_data_file.csv.
 The file represents a longitudinal dataset of benefit recipients, tracking cases/households over time for each month they are recorded in the file.
 A codebook for this test dataset is provided in the text file "Codebook for test_data_file.txt."